IoT in Industry 4.0

-The Internet of Things is one of the backbones of the fourth wave of the Industrial Revolution (also known as Industry 4.0).
+The Internet of Things is one of the backbones of the fourth industrial revolution (also known as Industry 4.0).
 With the price of IoT sensors dropping to a historic low (by 200% since 2004) and off-the-shelf solutions available, it’s now easier than ever to increase digitalisation in an organisation of any size from the Industry 4.0 sector.

 According to Deloitte’s survey, the majority of CXO working in Industry 4.0 agree that IoT will be the technology with the biggest impact on their organisation over the next few years alongside other ‘big four’ technologies in the sector (Internet of Things, Artificial Intelligence, Cloud infrastructure and Big Data).